Bryce Harper: 2018 season

 Harper began the 2018 season by drawing more walks than in previous years.
 He was batting .219 with 21 home runs and 50 RBIs when he was named a starting outfielder for the 2018 MLB All-Star Game, where he also won the homerun derby.
 He finished the season with a career-high 130 walks, 34 home runs, a .249 batting average, and 100 RBIs, marking his first season reaching triple-digit RBIs.
 He became a free agent after the 2018 season.

 Philadelphia Phillies (2019–present)

-On March 2, 2019, Harper signed a 13-year, $330 million contract with the Philadelphia Phillies.
+Initially the Nationals sought to offer Harper a new contract with the team; however he later rejected two offers, describing them as disappointing.
+Numerous reports had also linked Harper to possibly sign a $45 million annual contract with the Los Angeles Dodgers, Despite the offer from the Dodgers, Harper signed a 13-year, $330 million contract with the Philadelphia Phillies on March 2, 2019.
 This deal set the record for the largest MLB contract until Mike Trout signed a 12-year, $430 million contract extension with the Los Angeles Angels.
 Harper chose to wear No. 3 with the club, as the number he wore with the Nationals (34) was being considered for retirement by the Phillies in honor of the late Roy Halladay.
-At his first press conference, Harper misspoke saying "We want to bring a title back to D.C."
-The Nationals ended up winning the 2019 World Series in Harper's absence.
+At his first press conference, Harper misspoke, saying, "We want to bring a title back to D.C."
+The Nationals went on to win the 2019 World Series in Harper's absence.